Keith Frankish: Early life and education

 Born and raised near Doncaster in South Yorkshire, England, Frankish says he spent many hours alone reading due to childhood illness.
 His heroes were the cricketer Geoff Boycott, the fictional aviator Biggles, and the zoologist and humorous author Gerald Durrell.

 His undergraduate work was done at The Open University, where he took courses in literature, ancient history, and philosophy.
 He contemplated becoming a classicist but was later drawn to philosophy and psychology.
 He chose Philosophy of Mind because it encompassed most all his previous academic interests.
 His postgraduate education was at the University of Sheffield.
-He wrote his concluding master’s thesis on Daniel Dennett’s belief/opinion distinction.
+He wrote his concluding master's thesis on Daniel Dennett’s belief/opinion distinction.
 He continued at Sheffield as a doctoral student, supported by a British Academy studentship.
 His PhD thesis, which was supervised by Peter Carruthers and Chris Hookway, "distinguished two types of belief and argued for a two-level framework for folk psychology."

 While at Sheffield he held a Temporary Lectureship in the Philosophy Department, teaching courses in mind, language, and action and was closely involved in the work of the Hang Seng Centre for Cognitive Studies.

 Career

-In 1999, he returned to The Open University, this time as a Lecturer in the Philosophy Department at the University’s main campus in Milton Keynes.
+In 1999, he returned to The Open University, this time as a lecturer in the Philosophy Department at the university's main campus in Milton Keynes.

-Frankish was a Senior Member of Robinson College, Cambridge, and acted as a Director of Studies for the college, overseeing the work of the college’s cohort of philosophy students.
+Frankish was a senior member of Robinson College, Cambridge, and acted as a director of studies for the college, overseeing the work of the college's cohort of philosophy students.

 He moved to Crete, Greece in 2008.
-In 2008-9 he was a Visiting Researcher in the Department of Philosophy and Social Studies at the University of Crete, and from 2010 he has been an Adjunct Professor with the University’s Brain and Mind Program.
-In 2017 he rejoined the Sheffield Philosophy Department as an Honorary Reader.
+In 2008–2009 he was a visiting researcher in the Department of Philosophy and Social Studies at the University of Crete, and from 2010 he has been an adjunct professor with the university's Brain and Mind Program.
+In 2017 he rejoined the Sheffield Philosophy Department as an honorary reader.

 He has published and edited many books and written twelve articles in refereed journals.
 As of 2019, his academic papers have over 1,700 citations.
 In addition to his academic writing, he frequently contributes to Aeon magazine.

-In 2021, he and Philip Goff, a colleague who defends the opposing view of panpsychism, started the YouTube channel "Mind Chat" on which they interview significant scientists and philosophers of consciousness, such as Tim O'Connor, Janet Levin, Christof Koch, Anil Seth, and Helen Yetter-Chappe.
+In 2021, he and Philip Goff, a colleague who defends the opposing view of panpsychism, started the YouTube channel "Mind Chat" on which they interview significant scientists and philosophers of consciousness, such as Tim O'Connor, Janet Levin, Christof Koch, Anil Seth, Sean Carroll, Donald Hoffman, Annaka Harris and Helen Yetter-Chappell.